TaxoPress/TaxoPress/readme.md

 * Version 2.3.2
 	* Move all get_option request into plugin class, use static
 	* Add option for limit autolinks to singular view (default setting, you need change this setting in DB for enable autolinks into all views)
+	* Replace old library autocomplete by new jQuery UI autocomplete
+	* Add an alternative ENGINE text replacement for autolinks feature, use DOMdocument php extension
 * Version 2.3.1
 	* Rename jQuery autocomplete library, add prefix for fix JS conflict (event manager)
 	* Fix OpenCalais suggest tags